 The previous section highlighted the common inventory issues faced by Amazon sellers.
 Now, it’s time to move on to maximizing profits through smart inventory management.

-To achieve this, it’s important to understand the basics of managing your Amazon inventory.
+To achieve this, it’s important to understand the basics of inventory management for your Amazon inventory.

 Using a combination of tools and techniques can be extremely helpful in managing your inventory.
 For instance, you can create a spreadsheet of all items for sale and keep track of sales data by utilizing an automated system.

 You can also take advantage of Amazon’s Fulfillment By Amazon (FBA) service, which allows you to store items in their warehouses and have them shipped directly to customers.
-This way, you don’t have to worry about fulfilling orders yourself or paying for shipping costs.
+With FBA inventory management, you don’t have to worry about having a good inventory management that allows you to fulfill orders yourself or pay for shipping costs.

 Additionally, you can use forecasting software to anticipate demand for products and ensure that you always have enough stock on hand.